preactjs/preact/follow-ups.md

 * Remove the need for `excessDomChildren`.
 Do hydration more similarly to `keyed` if possible.
 * Golf everything!
 Look for @TODO(golf)
-* Unbreak Suspense and Portals 😅
+* Fix Suspense tests:
+	* "should correctly render nested Suspense components without intermediate DOM #2747"